abhikanojia/abhikanojia.github.io/_posts/ruby_on_rails/2020-05-03-how-to-use-enum-in-rails.md

 ---
 layout: post
 title: "How to use Enum in Rails"
-meta: "enum rails-6 sapidlabs ruby on rails"
 categories: "rails"
 tags: rails-6 ruby-on-rails enum
+keywords:
+  - enum rails-6 ruby on rails
 ---

-![Enum in Rails - SapidLabs][rails]

 # Enum in Rails